 There is a powerful, nurturing way to help you manage these aspirations.
-The NatureConnect Program can help you create a life sustaining practice that enhances your sense of connection.
+The NatureConnect Program can help you create a life sustaining practice that enhances your sense of connection and all the benefits this brings.
 Through regular practice you can experience the mystery and awe of Nature, as captured in the classic poem, Auguries of Innocence:

 To see a World in a Grain of Sand And a Heaven in a Wild Flower Hold Infinity in the palm of your hand And Eternity in an hour

 NatureConnect is about:

 Restoring meaning in a world gone crazy